 Applying for sales tax permits may be simple in a few states and more complex in others.
-It is essential that you move forward to start collecting and remitting sales tax.
-If you have a lot more time than money, and are not behind on sales tax, working with the state online may be an option for you.
-However, if you are looking to spend more of your time focused on marketing and sales, it is best to hire a company to apply for permits for you, so you may focus on profits.
+You must move forward to start collecting and remitting sales tax.
+If you have a lot more time than money and are not behind on sales tax, working with the state online may be an option for you.
+However, if you are looking to spend more of your time focused on marketing and sales, it is best to hire a company to apply for permits for you so that you may focus on profits.

 Download sales information from your Amazon Seller Central account:

 - Select the report type from the drop-down menu.
 Fill in the start date, end date, and report name.

 - When the report is complete, you’ll receive an email notification.
 To retrieve the report, visit Order History Reports and click “Download.”

 - OR, contact TAXIFY at http://go.taxify.co/salestaxsystem to pull these reports for you.

 - You will need to subtract all sales that were shipped out of state or refunded.